breadthe/syenite/src/article-vault/2023/09/markdown-styling.md

 You'll find the CSS tokens (is this even the right term? whatever) like `--border-color` defined in `src/css/app.postcss` right at the top.

 If you wish to further customize my custom stylesheet, the sky is the limit.
 You can, for example, extract `font-family`, `font-size` or anything else.

+The included CSS is just a starter example, so go wild!